-Aligning Post-Secondary Education and Training Programs with the Skills Required by the Renewable Industry
+Aligning Post-Secondary Education and Training Programs with Skills Required by the Renewable Industry

-One of the challenges expressed by developers is the dearth of vocational training and educational programs offered by post-secondary institutions that teach the kinds of skills demanded by employers working in the renewables sector.
-These would be the types of industry-specific skillsets required of a solar panel installer or wind tower technician, for example.
-For Saskatchewan-based developers to grow and succeed in this sector they must have access to a highly-skilled labour pool that possess the required competencies.
+One of the challenges expressed by developers is the dearth of vocational training and educational programs offered by post-secondary institutions that teach the kinds of skills required by employers working in the renewables sector.
+These would be the kinds of industry-specific skillsets required of a solar panel installer or wind tower technician for example.
+For Saskatchewan-based developers to grow and succeed in this sector they must have access to a highly-skilled labour pool that possesses the required competencies.

-The lack of industry-specific training designed with the renewable energy sector in mind is linked to a lack of clarity around the market share potential of the province.
-Post-secondary institutions need access to this kind of market share information when designing new programs from the ground up or tweaking existing ones.
+The lack of industry-specific training programs designed with the renewables sector in mind is linked to a lack of clarity around the sector's market share potential in the province.
+Post-secondary institutions need access to this kind of market share information when designing new programs or tweaking existing ones.
 Determining market share potential will be an important first step.

 In the meantime, post-secondary institutions across Saskatchewan are advised to engage with employers working in the renewable energy sector on a regular basis, if they are not already doing so.
-The province's Polytechnical institution could explore partnering with regional colleges on delivering training programs.
 Access to talent is critical.